cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started.md

 # Before You Begin

-It is recommended that you try the [Getting started guide](quickstart.html) first to familiarize yourself with Cloudify and its concepts.
+It is recommended that you try the [Demo Tutorial](quickstart.html) first to familiarize yourself with Cloudify and its concepts.
-Also, to complete this tutorial you'll need to have a cloud environment of yout choice and credentials.
+To complete this tutorial you'll need to have a cloud environment of your choice and credentials on top of verifying that the [prerequisites for bootstrapping](getting-started-prerequisites.html) are met.

-# Step by Step Walkthrough

-## Step 1: Install the Cloudify CLI
+If you hadn't already installed Cloudify's CLI, now would be the time to do so.

-The first thing you'll need to do is install the Cloudify CLI, which will let you upload blueprints, create deployments, and execute workflows.
+The CLI will let you upload blueprints, create deployments, and execute workflows.
-To do so follow the steps described in the [CLI installation guide](installation-cli.html).
+To install the CLI follow the steps described in the [CLI installation guide](installation.html).

 ## Step 2: Download the Manager Blueprint